- Sponsored Content

 For more information, please visit Kon Tiki.

 La Botana isn’t appealing from the street, but holy guacamole it’s a gem with the eats.
-Happy hour, which runs weekdays from 2 – 5 p.m. and 8 – 10 p.m., will leave you with a sizable food baby.
-Bites range from $5 to $10, while drink specials range from $3.50 to $15.
-However, keep in mind that the items at the higher end of the price range are for multiple people.
+Happy hour, which runs weekdays from 2 – 5 p.m. and 8 p.m. – close, will leave you with a sizable food baby.
+Bites are $6 and $7, while drink specials range starting from $6.49.
+However, keep in mind that the items at the higher end of the price range are for a group of people.

-Walk past the fountain and gorgeous oasis of a courtyard and you’ll find the restaurant, which was a starting point for some of Tucson’s current notable chefs.
-Walk into the bar area and you’ll find the happy hour, where appetizers are $2 off the bar menu price, local draft beer is $3, and classic or prickly pear margaritas are $5.
-Happy hour runs 3 – 6 p.m.
-Sunday through Thursday.
+Walk past the fountain and gorgeous oasis of a courtyard and you’ll find the restaurant which was a starting point for some of Tucson’s current notable chefs.
+Walk into the bar area and you’ll find the happy hour, where dreft beer is $4 and select wine is $5 by the glass.
+Happy hour runs 3 – 6 p.m. daily.

 I don’t need to say much to get you through the doors at Maynards.
 What’s a bit more unknown about the Downtown eatery is how great Maynard’s happy hour is.
 From 4 to 6 p.m.
 Tuesday through Saturday, they feature a menu full of appetizers, pizzettes, cocktails, wines, and craft beer selections.
 If that’s not enough, there’s a reverse happy hour from 10 p.m. to midnight on Friday and Saturday.